devdineshw/killercoda-scenarios/WSO2-MI-4.1.0/WSO2-MI-4.1.0-with-RabbitMQ/step1.md

     Note:  You could stop tha tail with `Ctrl+C`

-Start the micro integrator dashborad
+Start the micro integrator dashborad (Optional)

 - move to the MI dashboard directory